 Students enrolled in a PhD have a maximum of four years of full-time equivalent (FTE) candidature available to complete their program, for Master by Research students, the duration is two years FTE.
-However, most scholarships are only available for three years with the possibility of an extension for up to six months where there are demonstrable delays that were beyond the student's control.
-Together with your supervisors you should plan your research project and thesis writing to enable submission within three to three and a half years FTE from the beginning of your candidature (PhD) or within one and a half to two years FTE if you are a Master by Research student; this is consistent with the expectation of PhD and Master by Research duration in Australia.
+However, most scholarships are only available for three and a half years.
+Together with your supervisors you should plan that your research project can be complete within three years to allow the last six months for thesis writing.